-Most women experience minor vaginal problems from time to time.
-These problems can be related to menstrual cycles, sex, infection, birth control methods, aging, medicines, or changes after pregnancy.
+It's common to have minor vaginal problems from time to time.
+These problems can be related to menstrual cycles, sex, infection, and birth control methods.
+They also can be related to aging, medicines, or changes after pregnancy.

 A change in your normal vaginal discharge may be the first sign of a vaginal problem.
-Changes in urination, such as having to urinate more frequently or having a burning feeling when you urinate, also may be a symptom of a vaginal problem.
+Changes in urination also may be a symptom of a problem.
+These changes may include having to urinate more often or having a burning feeling when you urinate.

 Conditions that may cause a change in your normal vaginal discharge include:

 The exact cause of pelvic pain may be hard to find.
-The severity of your pain and other symptoms you have may help determine what is causing the pain.
-For example: A condition, such as functional ovarian cysts , may cause pelvic pain and vaginal bleeding when you are not having your period.
+How severe your pain is and what other symptoms you have may help find out what is causing the pain.
+For example, a condition such as functional ovarian cysts may cause pelvic pain and vaginal bleeding when you aren't having your period.

 If you think you may have symptoms of an STI:

 The presence or excess growth of yeast cells, bacteria, or viruses can cause a vaginal infection.
-A vaginal infection may occur when there is a change in the normal balance of organisms in your vagina.
+An infection may occur when there is a change in the normal balance of organisms in your vagina.

 The three most common types of vaginal infections are:

-Common symptoms of vaginal infection include:
+Other common symptoms of a vaginal infection include:

-If you are pregnant and have vaginal symptoms, talk with your doctor about your symptoms before considering any home treatment measures.
-Some home treatment measures may not be appropriate, depending on the cause of your vaginal infection.
-Conditions such as bacterial vaginosis can affect your pregnancy, so it is important to talk with your doctor and be treated appropriately.
+If you are pregnant and have vaginal symptoms, talk with your doctor about your symptoms.
+Do this before you consider any home treatment.
+Some home treatments may not work, depending on the cause of your infection.
+Conditions such as bacterial vaginosis can affect your pregnancy.
+So it is important to talk with your doctor and be treated in the right way.

 Vaginal infections may increase the risk for pelvic infections, such as pelvic inflammatory disease (PID).

-Other vaginal or vulvar problems may occur from the use of birth control methods, the use of medicines, or aging, or as a result of changes after pregnancy.
+Other vaginal or vulvar problems may occur from the use of birth control methods, the use of medicines, aging, or as a result of changes after pregnancy.
 These problems include:

-A young girl with unusual vaginal symptoms should be evaluated by her doctor to determine the cause.
-Vaginitis in a young girl may be caused by:
+A young child with unusual vaginal symptoms should be checked by the doctor to find the cause.
+Vaginitis in a young child may be caused by:

-A young girl with vaginal symptoms must also be evaluated for possible sexual abuse.
+A young child with vaginal symptoms must also be checked for possible sexual abuse.

 Many conditions can cause a rash, sore, blister, or lump in your vaginal area (vulva).
-One of the most common causes of a rash is genital skin irritation that may occur when soap is not rinsed off the skin or when tight-fitting or wet clothes rub against the skin.
+One of the most common causes of a rash is genital skin irritation.
+This may occur when soap is not rinsed off the skin or when tight-fitting or wet clothes rub against the skin.
 A sore, blister, or lump in your vaginal area may require a visit to your doctor.